undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Sierra y Cañones de Guara

-Spain's pre-Pyrenean canyon country: stone villages above limestone gorges, painted rock shelters older than memory
+Spain's pre-Pyrenean canyon country: stone villages above limestone gorges and painted rock shelters beside the rivers where European canyoning began.

 Sources & methodology